SoxFace/libft/README.md

 standard functions.
 Lib_ft (library_fourty_two) project is about understanding the way these functions work, implementing and learning to use them.
 The only functions from C's standard library allowed were `malloc` and `free`.

-For styleguide, testing, validating and styleguide I used:
+For styleguide, testing, validating and benchmarking I used:

 - [42's Norminette](https://github.com/42School/norminette)
 - [libft-unit-tests](https://github.com/alelievr/libft-unit-test)